teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 TWW Version
 -------------
-The export only supports up-to-date TWW datamodel (2024.0 at the time of writing).
-Ensure your datamodel is fully updated before trying to import/export.
+The export only supports up-to-date TWW data model (2024.1 at the time of writing).
+Ensure your data model is fully updated before trying to import/export.

 Usage (GUI)